 The participants enter the program as self-identified leaders.
 They graduate feeling transformed, with their vision and capacity to lead expanded.

-Unlike a traditional conference where participants are meeting for the first time, this group of women are already deeply engaged in the network and in the community initiatives with shared values for social change.
-They are also taking the lead and developing the Gathering’s program and thematic issues.
-The weekend is an opportunity for Indigenous women to come together, forge connections, collaborate, and amplify their impact.
+Unlike a traditional conference where participants met for the first time, this group of women were already deeply engaged in the network and in the community initiatives with shared values for social change.
+They took the lead and developed the Gathering’s program and thematic issues.
+The weekend was an opportunity for Indigenous women to come together, forge connections, collaborate, and amplify their impact.

-Over the course of these four days, the participants will hear from keynote Indigenous speakers, share stories of impact, attend master classes, hold a marketplace, enjoy entertainment, and go on field trips to visit local Indigenous communities as they examine collective issues and formulate a collective response.
+Over the course of these four days, the participants heard from keynote Indigenous speakers, shared stories of impact, attended master classes, held a marketplace, enjoyed entertainment, and went on field trips to visit local Indigenous communities as they examineed collective issues and formulated a collective response.

-The Gathering will bring together Indigenous women from all corners of Canada including members of the 2019-2020 cohort, the 9th group of Indigenous leaders who have participated in the program.
-The participants have been dreaming about bringing alumni together since the beginning and your sponsorship will help make this historic moment happen.
+The Gathering brought together Indigenous women from all corners of Canada including members of the 2019-2020 cohort, the 9th group of Indigenous leaders who have participated in the program.
+The participants had been dreaming about bringing alumni together since the beginning and your sponsorship helped to make this historic moment happen.

-We invite you to support the innovative work and vision of these remarkable women as they take community-driven development to the next level.
-Sponsorship opportunities will enable you to advance these efforts while engaging directly with women leaders from dozens of Indigenous communities across Canada.
-Please join them as we continue to mobilize community change leaders.
+We thank you for supporting the innovative work and vision of these remarkable women as they take community-driven development to the next level.